David Healy (footballer): Linfield

-The 2019–20 season was ended early due to the COVID-19 pandemic in Northern Ireland and Linfield were crowned champions after finishing ahead of Coleraine on points per game.
+The 2019–20 season was ended early due to the COVID-19 pandemic in Northern Ireland, and Linfield were crowned champions after finishing ahead of Coleraine on points per game.
 Healy said that it was unfortunate that they were unable to secure the title on the pitch but was pleased that they were "rightly crowned champions".

 Linfield retained the league title in the 2020–21 campaign and on 21 May, Healy won his second Irish Cup when his Linfield side defeated Larne 2–1.
 He was linked with a move to Irish club Dundalk and stated that "I certainly don't want outstay my welcome [at Linfield]".
 Healy was also named as the NI Football Awards manager of the year for the third time.

 Despite securing a fourth consecutive title at the end of the 2021–22 season, Healy stated that he had "never quite won the supporters over" and that online abuse was starting to affect his family.
 He was named as Manager of the Year for the fourth time at the annual Northern Ireland Football Awards.

-Linfield came close to becoming the first Northern Irish team to qualify for the group stages of a European competition when they took FK RFS of Latvia to a penalty shoot-out in the play-offs for the UEFA Europa Conference League on 25 August 2022.
 Linfield won the 2022–23 edition of the Northern Ireland Football League Cup, beating Coleraine 2–0 in the final.
+They finished second in the Premiership at the end of the 2022–23 season, six points behind Larne.
+Linfield won the Northern Ireland Football League Cup by beating Portadown 3–1.
+The NIFL Premiership title again when to Larne, however, as Linfield finished five points behind them in second place.
+They also finished as runners-up in the Irish Cup following a 3–1 loss to Cliftonville after extra-time.
+Healy vowed to use the defeat as motivation for future success.

+Healy signed Kieran Offord and Callumn Morrison in January 2025.
+He won his sixth league title as Linfield manager in the 2024–25 campaign, becoming the first team to secure the title before the league split into top and bottom for the final five games of the season.
+Linfield offered him a contract extension ahead of an approach from Scottish Premiership club Dundee.

 Personal life

-Healy is married to Emma and they have three children: daughters Taylor and Taluulah, and son Jude.
+Healy is married to Emma and they have three children: daughters Taylor and Tallulah, and son Jude.
 He was appointed Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours for services to football.
+He was named BBC Northern Ireland Sports Personality of the Year in 2005 and 2007.

+Healy endorsed Alex Easton for the 2024 United Kingdom general election in North Down.